Best savings accounts in Canada 2022

 There are lots of great high-interest savings accounts available that don’t charge monthly fees even if you don’t have a lot of money saved.
 Don’t get tricked into thinking you need to pay a monthly charge for the privilege of earning a high interest rate on your savings.

-When you deposit money in a bank account in Canada, it’s usually protected by the Canadian Deposit Insurance Corporation (CDIC).
-Some financial institutions aren’t covered by CDIC insurance, so make sure you know how your money is insured.
+When you deposit money in a bank account in Canada, it’s usually federally protected by the Canadian Deposit Insurance Corporation (CDIC).
+Some financial institutions aren’t covered by CDIC insurance, however, so make sure you know how your money is protected.

 Sometimes banks will offer extras to stand out from their competitors.
 Keep an eye out for special offers like introductory interest rates and cash bonuses, but be aware that another savings account without those gimmicks might earn you more interest in the long run.
 Better extras to look for are free transactions, free Interac® e-Transfers, and better online/mobile banking experiences.